dmancus/study_notes/mongo_intro.md

 Find:
 -----
 "Projections" - only get a subset of the fields or document back (like columns in relational db)

-    - you get \_id back by default, so need id:0 to undo that:
+- you get \_id back by default, so need id:0 to undo that
 - .pretty -> make lots of new lines to make it more readable
 - .sort -> 1 is ascending, -1 is descending
 - .limit ie first x records only